Peril

 Homeowner’s insurance offers financial protection against damages or personal losses that are the result of a peril.

-While many perils are covered by homeowner’s insurance, it is important for policy holders to fully understand how their insurance companies define a peril and what specific perils are actually covered by their policies.
+While many situations are covered by homeowner's insurance, it is important for consumers to fully understand how their companies define a peril and what specific instances are actually covered by their policies.

-Homeowner’s insurance coverage can be provided on an open-peril, or all-peril, basis or a named-peril basis.
-An open-peril policy often covers a broad range of perils, and rather than listing those perils covered, the policy will note what perils are excluded from coverage.
-A named-peril insurance policy will list those specific perils covered by the policy.
+Coverage can be provided on an open-peril or a named-peril basis.
+An open-peril policy often covers a broad range of instances, and rather than listing those that are looked after, the policy will note which ones are excluded.
+A named-peril offering will list those specific aspects included in the plan.

-Homeowner’s insurance falls under the category of package coverage, meaning that it provides coverage for multiple perils.
-Insurance policies for disasters such as earthquake or flood are known as peril-specific coverage and are available for perils that are excluded from most insurance policies.
+Homeowner's insurance falls under the category of package coverage, meaning that it provides protection for multiple hazards.
+Policies for disasters such as earthquake or flood are known as peril-specific plans and are available for situations that are excluded from most offerings.

-- HO-1 Policies: This type of policy provides the most basic coverage for your home and personal property and covers 11 perils:
+- HO-1 Policies: This type of plan provides the most basic protection for your home and personal property and looks after these 11 hazards:

 - Fire